 It is a defence to publishing defamatory material if the publisher can prove that the material was unlikely to cause harm.

 The first step in any defamation case is to speak to a qualified disputes lawyer before issuing a concerns notice.
 It is important to consider then what defences are available to a publisher before commencing legal proceedings.
-If you believe someone has published defamatory material about you, get in touch with our disputes team on 1300 544 755.
+If you believe someone has published defamatory material about you, get in touch with LegalVision’s dispute resolution team on 1300 544 755 or fill out the form on this page.